shaunchuah/musicsamples/README.md

 - Gunicorn
 - Redis

-Suggested production deployment:
+### Suggested production deployment:

 1. Ubuntu VPS instance (DigitalOcean, Linode, Lightsail etc. many options) - we used 20.04 LTS on DigitalOcean
-2. Install python, postgres into your VPS and set it up (alternatively connecting to a managed database service might be easier although more costly)
+2. Fork this repository.
+Install python, postgres into your VPS and set it up (alternatively connecting to a managed database service might be easier although more costly)
 3. Setup nginx and gunicorn (static requests through nginx, dynamic requests redirected to gunicorn serving Django).
 [Useful guide here](https://www.digitalocean.com/community/tutorials/how-to-set-up-django-with-postgres-nginx-and-gunicorn-on-ubuntu-18-04).
 4. Set up an account on AWS for password reset emails or an alternative email provider of your choice
 5. Set up redis for caching (required for sample tagging to work properly - [https://www.digitalocean.com/community/tutorials/how-to-install-and-secure-redis-on-ubuntu-20-04](https://www.digitalocean.com/community/tutorials/how-to-install-and-secure-redis-on-ubuntu-20-04))